torabzadeh/sdaza/_posts/2020-05-12-descriptive-tables.md

 It's been a while since my last post.
 It's time to catch up!

-This one is short.
 Every time I write a paper or report, I need to create descriptive tables using Latex.
-Over and over I create these Adhoc tables, I say to myself:
+Over and over I create Adhoc tables, and I say to myself:
 *Write a general function so you can save time in the next paper!*
 I know there are some solutions out there, but in general, I feel they are not flexible enough.